 graders to be assessed for the GATE program.
 With parent permission, we

-do the initial assessment using the Otis Lennon School Ability Test in
+do the initial assessment using the Naglieri Nonverbal Ability Test (NNAT3) in

-third grade because the district program begins in fourth grade, but
+third grade.
+The district program begins in fourth grade, but

 parents of older children may also request assessment.
 Please contact